 The Berenstain Bears: Safe and Sound!, by Oceanhouse Media, is an essential app that all parents need to have, as well as teachers, to reinforce and make safety a habitual part of everyday activities.
 Kids need to wear safety helmets and other gear when on a bicycle, skateboard or scooter.
 We all think we are invincible and need reminders to practice safe play.
 Reading this book, not only sets the tone for that protocol, but also acceptable standards for pursuing sports and games.
 Choose autoplay, read it myself, or read to me.

-In “auto play”, each word read, is highlighted as read and this really helps beginning readers develop a rhythm and flow to the story.
+In “autoplay”, each word read, is highlighted as reading and this really helps beginning readers develop a rhythm and flow to the story.
 You can also tap on any illustration to see it spelled and sounded out.

 In “read it myself” the script is presented, and any word tapped is read aloud and as in auto play tapping on a picture will help it become identified.